cypriani/keymini/README.md

 * [3W6](https://github.com/weteor/3W6) for the "too fat plate" design idea, and gluing something directly on the back of the PCB.

+## Other pages to see

 To see more photos, see the [gallery](GALLERY.md).

+You can look at the [building guide](BUILDING.md), to see how it is constructed, and to make your own!

 For instructions on the PCB manufacturing, see the [gerbers directory](pcb/gerbers/).